 Harlinah Teoh is an Australian artist creating botanical ceramic vessels.

-Harlinah handbuilds stoneware vessels, embracing slow construction and simple forms.
+I handbuild stoneware vessels, embracing slow construction and harmonious forms.
 Rich surface detail is created through the addition and subtraction of layers using slips, underglaze, carving and sgraffito.
 All work is both sculptural and functional.